Asociación Continental Americana de Trabajadores: Latin American anarcho-syndicalism

 During the 1870s, the first branches of the International Workingmen's Association (IWMA) were established throughout Latin America.
 In most countries, these groups were largely focused on carrying out propaganda work in existing mutual aid societies, but in Argentina, Mexico and Uruguay, the IWMA established a more solid and lasting foundation.
 Most of the Latin American IWMA branches came under the influence of Mikhail Bakunin, leading to the growth of anarchism and anarcho-syndicalism in the region.
-Anarchist political philosophy was well-received by the Latin American industrial working-class, which was largely employed in small workshops rather than large factories, which had resulted in more direct and personal relations between workers and employers.
+Anarchist political philosophy was well-received by the Latin American industrial working-class, which was largely employed in small workshops rather than large factories, resulting in more direct and personal relations between workers and employers.
 Latin American anarchists rejected the use of collective bargaining, which had been adopted by many industrial workers in Europe and North America, as they believed to be a mechanism for class collaboration.
 Instead, they adopted the anarchist tactic of direct action, which involved class conflict with employers rather than negotiations with them.
 Following this method, anarchist unions presented workers' demands to an employer and gave them a deadline to meet them; if the demands were not met by this time, the workers would go on strike.
 If the employers continued to refuse the workers' demands, other methods of direct action such as boycotts, sabotage and sympathy strikes would be carried out, with the possibility of escalating into a general strike.
 As anarchists sought to eliminate the state and considered it the state to inherently be on the side of employers, they also rejected government mediation in industrial disputes.

 Although anarcho-syndicalists were united on the use of direct action, they disagreed on whether anarchist unions should seek to establish anarchist communism: the Argentine Regional Workers' Federation (FORA) called for the eventual establishment of anarchist communism, and a number of other anarcho-syndicalist federations followed its example; but others, including the Brazilian Workers' Confederation (COB), made no commitment to a specific ideological goal.
 Another issue of disagreement was whether unions should employ union representatives: the FORA refused to accept this, arguing that union representatives would inevitably end up engaging in the exploitation of labor of the union rank-and-file; but the COB and the Uruguayan Regional Workers' Federation (FORU) argued for the retention of union representatives.
-Different interpretations also existed of the anarchist theory of autonomy, although it was generally accepted that individuals were autonomous within their unions, unions were autonomous within their federations, and federations were autonomous within their national trade union centers.
+Different interpretations also existed of the anarchist theory of autonomy.
+However, it was generally accepted that individuals were autonomous within their unions, unions were autonomous within their federations, and federations were autonomous within their national trade union centers.
 Most Latin American anarcho-syndicalists were sharply critical of the model of industrial unionism, advocated by the North American Industrial Workers of the World (IWW), which divided workers into industrial unions which it held would take control of their respective industries following a social revolution.
 Although the IWW would establish branches in Chile and Mexico, most Latin American anarchists argued that the IWW was too centralised to be considered a truly anarchist union federation.